dobots/website/_posts/2012-02-27-the-renormalization-group.md

 between system size and the famous average number of "degrees of separation" between nodes on a network.
-Now, you would be able to be all cocky on parties and tell fellow nerds that it's not just six degrees of separation between you and some famous person, but that this depends on L, p and k: the system size, the number of shortcuts, and the range of neighbours someone has.
+Now, you would be able to be all cocky on parties and tell fellow nerds that it's not just six degrees of separation between you and some famous person, but that this depends on $$L$$, $$p$$ and $$k$$: the system size, the number of shortcuts, and the range of neighbours someone has.

 This text introduced the renormalization group in networks.
-Next time we will look how it has been applied in swarm robotics.
+Interesting would be take these results and check how it can be applied to swarm robotics!

-[1] Renormalization group analysis of the small-world network model
+[1] Renormalization group analysis of the small-world network model, 2009, T. Payne